 I didn’t know how to title this post; How to get rid of the boob light?
-The easy way to hide the boob?
+The easy way to hide the dome?
 Removing the boob, with almost no money and very little time?
 There is no better way to title this post other than just calling it what it is; Replacing the builder grade boob light or dome light with a lampshade.

 For those of you reading who have no idea what I’m talking about, let me show you the ugly truth.